 - If the MCA scans are showing an upward trend or are getting close to 1.5, the MCA scans can be done twice a week.

 - When your MoM gets to 1.5 or over you need to have an IUT (intrauterine blood transfusion.)

 - The IUT needs to be performed by someone who has had experience performing the procedure.

 - If you have already lost a baby to these antibodies or a previous baby was seriously affected or you have a titer in the thousands, plasmapheresis and IVIG should be considered.
 With a little work, most insurance companies WILL cover these treatments.
-Here is the study Dr. Moise did proving the efficacy of these treatments for severe isoimmunization/alloimmunization in pregnant women.
+Here is the study Dr. Moise did showing the efficacy of these treatments for severe isoimmunization/alloimmunization in pregnant women.